How to Subtract Two Bash Variables? [4+ Easy Approaches]

 Here it updates the value in a new shell

-6. Using declare command.
-It converts the variable to an integer and then does the subtraction.
+6. To convert the variable to an integer and then do the subtraction Using declare command:

 declare -i num